section-engineering-education/engineering-education/content/articles/understanding-hybrid-data-models/index.md

 - A clear understanding of [relational databases](https://www.ibm.com/cloud/learn/relational-databases) and [SQL commands](https://www.dataquest.io/blog/sql-commands/).

 ### How to model structured and semi-structured data
 It is well known that MariaDB is RDMS at its core.
 However, it offers many capabilities besides that.
 It can handle JavaScript Object Notation (JSON) formatted data.
-Also, JSON is supported by the NoSQL databases.
+JSON is also supported by the NoSQL databases.

 JSON is now working well with relational databases, making it easy to create structured and semi-structured data models.
 It is now possible for applications to utilize the benefits offered by JSON even without comprising the advantages relational databases offer.

 Both MariaDB and JSON support features that can be used to achieve a common goal.
 We will cover some of them using a hypothetical application.

-We will assume that the application contains only one table named `computers`, which we will use to store the details of the computers.
+We will assume that the application contains only one table named `computers`, which we will use to store the details of computers.
 We will not focus on the frontend as we are interested in the database side.

-`Computers` table can contain different fields such as the `type`, `brand`, `price`, and `stock`.
-At the same time, it can contain different properties that can be defined in JSON format, as demonstrated below:
+`Computers` table can contains different fields such as `type`, `brand`, `price`, and `stock`.
+At the same time, it can contains different properties that can be defined in JSON format, as demonstrated below:

 ![Structured and semi structured data](/engineering-education/understanding-hybrid-data-models/structured.png)